merovex-archival/merovex.github.io/_posts/2010-12-12-when-should-you-register-your-work.markdown

 photo:
   image: shutterstock_200353601-copyright.jpg
   creator: sergign/Shutterstock
-  url: '#'
+  url: "#"
   license: UNK
   caption: Gavel and Keyboard
 layout: post
-title: "When to Register Your Work"
+title: When to Register Your Work
 created_at: 2010-12-12 17:47
 modified_at: 2010-12-12 17:47
 published_at: 2010-12-12 17:47